·

 This no-bake banana split icebox cake is an easy summer dessert that brings all the nostalgic flavors of a classic banana split into one cool, creamy, make-ahead treat.

-I’ve always loved how a banana split felt like the ultimate party dessert — layers of bananas, cherries, whipped cream, chocolate sauce, and fun toppings all piled together.
+I’ve always loved how a banana split felt like the ultimate summer party dessert — layers of bananas, cherries, whipped cream, chocolate sauce, and fun toppings all piled together.
 This banana split cake with graham crackers gives you that same sweet, nostalgic flavor without scooping ice cream or worrying about anything melting too fast.

 Made with layers of graham crackers, creamy vanilla pudding, sliced bananas, whipped topping, cherries, and chocolate fudge, this no-bake banana split dessert chills into a soft, cake-like texture that’s perfect for summer parties, like Memorial Day, Fourth of July, backyard BBQs, potlucks, and birthday celebrations.
+It’s fun, easy to make ahead, and full of classic banana split flavor in every slice.

 What is Banana Split Icebox Cake?